- Academic Services and Resources

 Undergraduate Student Permission to Take Graduate Level Courses

 Qualified undergraduate seniors who demonstrate outstanding scholastic ability, may be permitted to enroll for a graduate course (500-level) simultaneously with undergraduate courses with permission from the graduate program.
-See Undergraduate Academic Policies > Class Registration> Other Registration Procedures.
+See Academic Information for Undergraduates for more information.

 Grades and Satisfactory Academic Progress